Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Map rotation/README.md

 ## How it works

 1. Create a `Map` object with the `arcGISStreets` basemap style and add it to `MapView`.
-2. Create an `Optional`-type `Viewpoint` object.
+2. Create an `Optional`-type `Viewpoint` object with a desired starting rotation and add it to `MapView`.
-3. Create a `Compass` object using the toolkit.
-4. Add the `Compass` to the map view as an overlay.
+3. Update the viewpoint with a new viewpoint with a different rotation to change the rotation angle.

 ## Relevant API